mohan-chinnappan-n/gitbook-plugin-build/.github/CONTRIBUTING.md

-I would love for you to contribute to our source code and to make **GPP** even better than it is today!
+I would love for you to contribute to our source code and to make **GPB** even better than it is today!
 Here are the guidelines for you to follow...

 ## Got a Question?

-If you have questions about how to use **GPP**, please create new issue in which you point out which section of documentation is lacking with information.
+If you have questions about how to use **GPB**, please create new issue in which you point out which section of documentation is lacking with information.

 ## Found an Issue?